Akonam01/Uzo-s-class/README.md

 when will this start been easy and when will I do terraform This is a good learning platform
 Terraform is next
+This is my way to terraform
+This is me modifying my repo